MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsExportAcquiredPhoneNumberStatus.md

 DownloadLinkExpiry   : 2024-08-29 22:51:17Z
 DownloadLinkExpiry   : <link>
 ```
 This example displays the status of the export acquired phone numbers operation.
-The OrderId is the output from [Get-CsExportAcquiredPhoneNumberStatus] cmdlet.
+The OrderId is the output from [Export-CsAcquiredPhoneNumber](Export-CsAcquiredPhoneNumber.md) cmdlet.
 The status contains the download link for the file along with expiry date.

 ### Example 2
 ```powershell